marlycormar/iCARE/Readme.md

     echo "CREATE DATABASE iCARE;" | mysql -u root

-## Convert tabular data into a mysql db
+## Convert amazon bucket tabular data into a mysql db

 Use a python script.